Automatic Severity Classification of Dysarthric speech by using Self-supervised Model with Multi-task Learning: Abstract

 \section{Abstract}

 Automatic assessment of dysarthric speech is essential for sustained treatments and rehabilitation.
 However, obtaining atypical speech is challenging, often leading to data scarcity issues.
 To tackle the problem, we propose a novel automatic severity assessment method for dysarthric speech, using the self-supervised model in conjunction with multi-task learning.
-Wav2vec 2.0 XLS-R is jointly trained for two different tasks: severity level classification and an auxilary automatic speech recognition (ASR).
-For the baseline experiments, we employ hand-crafted features such as eGeMaps and linguistic features, and SVM, MLP, and XGBoost classifiers.
-Explored on the Korean dysarthric speech QoLT database, our model outperforms the traditional baseline methods, with a relative percentage increase of 4.79\% for classification accuracy.
-In addition, the proposed model surpasses the model trained without ASR head, achieving 10.09\% relative percentage improvements.
+Wav2vec 2.0 XLS-R is jointly trained for two different tasks: severity classification and auxiliary automatic speech recognition (ASR).
+For the baseline experiments, we employ hand-crafted acoustic features and machine learning classifiers such as SVM, MLP, and XGBoost.
+Explored on the Korean dysarthric speech QoLT database, our model outperforms the traditional baseline methods, with a relative percentage increase of 1.25\% for F1-score.
+In addition, the proposed model surpasses the model trained without ASR head, achieving 10.61\% relative percentage improvements.
 Furthermore, we present how multi-task learning affects the severity classification performance by analyzing the latent representations and regularization effect.